 Activella Side Effects

-Note: This document contains side effect information about estradiol / norethindrone.
-Some of the dosage forms listed on this page may not apply to the brand name Activella.
+Note: This page contains information about the side effects of estradiol / norethindrone.
+Some of the dosage forms included on this document may not apply to the brand name Activella.

 For the Consumer

 Applies to estradiol / norethindrone: oral tablet

 Other dosage forms:

 In addition to its needed effects, some unwanted effects may be caused by estradiol / norethindrone.
 In the event that any of these side effects do occur, they may require medical attention.

 You should check with your doctor immediately if any of these side effects occur when taking estradiol / norethindrone:More common

 - chills or fever

 - itching of the vagina or genital area